barionleg/cesium.wiki.gs/Streaming-Terrain-Details.md

 * Support simultaneous imagery providers with different projections.
 * Add an imagery texture cache to ensure an image overlapping multiple terrain tiles is loaded only once.
 * Look more closely at the API - what happens when "public" properties are changed after construction?
+* Add wireframe mode to make it easier to evaluate triangle densities.

 ## Data sources